-The restaurant selection in Levi is international – there are sushi shops, pizzerias, steak houses and even a fondue restaurant.
-However, restaurants representing the local Lappish kitchen are scarce, but not non-existent.
-The Lappish kitchen is all about fresh water fish, reindeer, local mushrooms and berries.
+With sushi shops, pizzerias, steakhouses and even a fondue restaurant available, it’s safe to say the restaurant selection of Levi is internationally oriented.
+In fact, there are only a few restaurants concentrating on the local Lappish kitchen.
+The Lappish kitchen is all about freshwater fish, reindeer, local mushrooms and berries.
 We've listed some of the most interesting places below.

 King Crab House